gowravl/vscode-commands-helper/README.md

 }
 ```

+- **commandsHelper.loadNpmCommands**: Root key as a boolean which loads npm/yarn scripts in package.json of Project as a Section.
-- **vscodeHelper.tasks**: Root key containing an array of task sections.
+- **commandsHelper.tasks**: Root key containing an array of task sections.
 - **section**: Defines a collapsible section name grouping related tasks.
 - **tasks**: Array of task objects within a section.
 - **label**: The name of the task as it will appear in VSCode.